epiacentini/LetsTalkAboutFit/README.md

 # LetsTalkAboutFit
-Fullstack MERN Social Media application centered around exercise and fitness.
+Fullstack MERN Social Media application centered around exercise and fitness and sharing experiences.

 This app is was deployed via Heroku and is currently hosted on http://letstalkaboutfit.net/.